-1) Its compliance in all respects with section 1011f of title 20, United States Code, and any other applicable foreign funding disclosure requirements is material for purposes of section 3729 of title 31, United States Code, and for receipt of appropriate Federal grant funds.
+1) Its compliance in all respects with all applicable Federal antidiscrimination laws is material to the government's payment decisions for purposes of section 3729(b)(4) of title 31, United States Code and;

-Other Submission Requirements
+6. Other Submission Requirements

 All application materials must be submitted by email to AmmanGrants@state.gov.
-Applications are only accepted via email.
-Submission via Grants.gov will not be accepted.